This is a chapter from Amplio Development: The Path to Effective Lean-Agile Teams

 - A deep understanding of the area in which you are coaching.

-- Understanding how people learn.
+- An understanding of how people learn.

 - Tools to help people work together.

 Clarity on what success means.
 Amplio defines the success of an improvement initiative to be based on whether the speed of cost-effective delivery of value to stakeholders increases.
 The success of an organization requires that we understand the values of the organization’s stakeholders and provide value to them.